SFGLab/HiCDiffusion/README.md

 ## Citation

-If you use ConsensuSV in your research, we kindly ask you to cite the following publication:
+If you use HiCDiffusion in your research, we kindly ask you to cite the following publication:

 ```
 TBD